mai-zayan/Case-Study-for-Atlas-Labs/README.md

 | 💸 **Salary Gap** | Notable variation in **average salary** across different ethnicities and roles. |

 These insights enable the HR team to **predict employee turnover** and **improve engagement strategies**.

 ---

-## 🧠 Learning Outcomes

-Through this project, I strengthened my **Power BI development and analytical skills**, learning how to:

-- 🧩 Design an **interactive multi-page dashboard** using Power BI Desktop
-- 🔍 Clean and transform raw data using **Power Query**
-- 🧮 Create **custom DAX measures** for HR analytics KPIs
-- 🧠 Build a **relational data model** with star schema design
-- 📊 Visualize metrics for **employee engagement**, **attrition**, and **performance**
-- ⚡ Optimize report performance and interactivity with filters and slicers
-- 🧾 Document analytical findings and business insights professionally

----